 And lastly, if the filament wire is thick and has a small spring at the end, you are looking at a slow blow fuse.
 Slow blow fuses have thicker filaments and a spring attached to one end.

 How To Select A Suitable Fuse?

-The first step to selecting a suitable fuse is identifying the type of voltage you are looking to protect.
+The first step to selecting a suitable fuse is identifying the type of voltage you want to protect.
 Manufacturers not only rate fuses by voltage, but they also rate the DC and AC voltage.

 You will get some fuses with dual rates, meaning they can work for DC and AC.
-However, the ratings on the fuses differ when it comes to the overall power use.
-Thus, selecting a fuse that does not fall into the voltage and power range of your circuit may be catastrophic.
+However, the ratings on the fuses differ regarding the overall power use.
+Thus, selecting a fuse that does not fall into your circuit's voltage and power range may be catastrophic.

-Once you select a fuse based on the voltage next, you want to observe your circuit's amperage.
+Once you select a fuse based on the voltage, you want to observe your circuit's amperage.
 Your circuit's amperage is mostly what the fuse will be protecting.
 The observation applies to all courses, including motor and fluorescent lighting.

 Select a fuse that is specific to your circuit.
 This will allow all the fuses to shield and protect the course from inrush current overload.

 Set of miniature electrical fuses for overcurrent protection

 With the voltage and amperage sorted, you can select the fuse based on size.
 Ensure the fuse you choose fits in the fuse holder you are using.
 While at this, make sure the fuse holder you are using is specific to the fuse you will use.

 Some fuses available in the market today offer you the flexibility to replace the burnt-out part.
 Before replacing your fuse as a whole, check to confirm if you can return the burnt-out element.
 Doing this saves you the hustle of replacing the entire fuse.